How to use the more… the more… in Italian?

 The more you worry, the less you will sleep.

-These must be used with these constructions as well, so that, when you’re modifying the adverbs bene and male you will have to use meglio and peggio instead.
+They must be used with these constructions as well so that when you’re modifying the adverbs bene and male you will have to use meglio and peggio instead.

 Più siamo, meglio è.